VyasRSrinivasan/ai-news-bot/README.md

 - **Two Modes**: Run a scheduled daily digest *or* search for any topic on demand
 - **Agentic Topic Search**: Claude autonomously selects and fetches from curated RSS sources based on your topic
 - **Dual Telegram Channels**: Separate **AI News Channel** and **Medical News Channel** — each gets only relevant content
-- **Medical Specialty Coverage**: Dedicated feeds for Cardiology, Pulmonology, and Nephrology routed to a separate channel
+- **Medical Specialty Coverage**: Dedicated feeds for Cardiology, Pulmonology, Nephrology, Pediatrics, Endocrinology, Psychiatry, Oncology, and AI in Medicine — routed to a separate channel
 - **Category-Curated Feeds**: Each preset category (Technology, Business, Health…) maps to its own hand-picked RSS sources
 - **Interactive News Type Menu**: Choose AI & Technology or Medical News upfront — the bot routes to the right channel automatically
 - **Structured JSON Digest**: LLM returns categorized stories with importance ratings — not raw text